 The human trafficking industry is one of the most devastating inhumanities in the world today, and it continues to grow.
 Every year an average of 600,000–800,000 women and children are trafficked, and it is estimated that there are around 40 million slaves in the world today—more than any other time in history.

 The statistics for sex trafficking are staggering:

 These statistics are more than just numbers.
-They represent lives loved by God—people created in His image to fulfill a purpose and a plan.
+They represent people loved by God—created in His image to fulfill a purpose and a plan.

 The conviction of an offender is very rarely an easy process and is often delayed by a variety of roadblocks.
 For example, on July 24, 2012, several events led our staff in Biratnagar, Nepal, to intercept an 18-year-old girl from being taken into India by her two traffickers, Ranjit* and Rajesh*.

 The men had coerced her into traveling with them by promising her the dream of a good job in a foreign country with an excellent salary.
 For an impressionable young woman, who had been abandoned by her father at the age of one and raised by a single mother in severe poverty, this was her chance to give her family a new life.
 The aching desperation to make ends meet blinded her from any misgivings she may have had in trusting two strangers.

 Thankfully, our staff was present at the border to recognize the red flags and intervene on her behalf.
 However, the work is only just beginning when we successfully intercept a young girl from being sold into trafficking.
 In this instance, our staff was able to apprehend and file a case against Ranjit, which resulted in an 11 year conviction!
 Unfortunately, the other trafficker, Rajesh, succeeded in fleeing at the time of the interception.